 I have a library full of games.
-At its height it contained almost 500 different ones, these days I brought it back to 293 games according to board game geek, although that’s probably including a lot of expansions.
+At its height it contained almost 500 different ones, these days I brought it back to 225 games according to board game geek.
 Naturally I have several games about beer and once in a post I’d like to tell more about one of them.
-This time it’s time for a print and play game: Mushroom Ale.
+This time it’s time for a print and play game:

 A print and play game is a game you can print yourself at home and then play.
 They go from simple yahtzee scoreblocks, to extensive 3D board games like Smash Monster Rampage (which has apparently been taken offline since they published Terror in Meeple City).
 Sometimes the print, some scissors and some glue is enough, but mostly you need some dice and in this case also a pen.

 Mushroom ale is a SOLO game, although you could duel with someone else if you print it twice.
 You have to reprint the game to play again, or seal it and use wipable pens.